Sucharu Ranjan Haldar

-Shucharu Ranjan Haldar is a member of Parliament of India elected from Ranaghat, West Bengal.
+Shucharu Ranjan Haldar is a former member of Parliament of India elected from Ranaghat, West Bengal.
 He is a member of Bharatiya Janta Party.
 He was born on 17 May 1940.
 He is a doctor by profession.
 He has M.B.B.S., DTM and H, BDV, M.D. degrees.
 He won the 2009 Lok Sabha election from Ranaghat (Lok Sabha constituency) by a margin of 101,823 votes.